-A call gives the owner the right, but not the obligation, to buy a particular asset, sometimes referred to as the underlier, at a set price called the strike price.
+A call gives the owner the right, but not the obligation, to buy a particular asset, the underlier, at a set price called the strike price.
 A call on a particular stock gives the owner the right to purchase 100 shares of that stock at the strike price.
 A call is created by the call writer who agrees to supply the underlier to the call holder for the strike price.
 So a call on Google with an $800 strike price gives the call holder the right to buy 100 shares of Google from the call writer for $80,000.

 A covered call is issued by a call writer who owns the underlying asset; otherwise, the call writer would be creating a naked call.
-If the call is exercised, then the naked call writer will have to buy the stock on the open market, incurring substantial risk.
+If the call is exercised, then the naked call writer must buy the stock on the open market, incurring substantial risk.
 The covered call writer avoids the risk by already owning the underlying asset or by purchasing the asset at the same time that the call is written.
 Another possibility is that the covered call writer can also own a call option that can be exercised to fulfill the written call.
 So a covered call on Google would be issued by a writer who either owns 100 shares of Google stock or owns a call for Google stock, presumably for a strike price lower than the written call.

-A buy-write is similar to a covered call, but the stock is bought when the call is sold.
+A buy-write is like a covered call, but the stock is bought when the call is sold.
 Often, this is done simply to earn the call premium.
 For instance, 100 shares of Apple, Inc. could be purchased for $102.13 on 8/27/2014 while the September call with a strike of $103 could be sold for $2 per share.
 If the stock gets called away, that still leaves a $200 profit for the call contract plus $87 for the stock for a net of $287, earning a 2.8% return on the $10,213 investment in less than a month, equal to an annualized return of 33.7%.
 However, there is risk that AAPL stock will decline in the meantime.
 Some trading platforms offer the buy-write strategy as a single selection, where a limit price can be specified that equals the difference between the stock price and the call premium.
 For instance, a limit order can be set for $45 that will simultaneously buy the stock and sell the call such that the net price will be $45.
 So the order will be executed if the stock price is $51 and the call premium is $6, because the difference will equal the limit price of $45.

 Covered Call Strategy